Spring Mix Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Mary’s Spring Mix Salad with Feta and Pine Nuts is 100% perfect for any low-carb, Keto, or low-glycemic diet, including any phase of the South Beach Diet and it’s a delicious way to get in some healthy diet-friendly greens.
-I love the Feta here, but if you skip it the salad would be Paleo or Whole 30 approved.
+This Spring Mix Salad is 100% perfect for any low-carb, Keto, or low-glycemic diet, including any phase of the original South Beach Diet and it’s a delicious way to get in some healthy diet-friendly greens.
+I love the Feta here, but the South Beach Diet might recommend a bit less Feta.

 Find More Recipes Like This One: